 Two-Wheel Tourism: How to Plan a Cycling Trip in Europe

 For the first time cycle-tourist, Europe is the perfect destination.
-For many Europeans, cycling is not just a sport, it’s a mode of daily transportation and most countries are set up with excellent bike paths and drivers are expecting to see cyclists on the road.
+For many Europeans, cycling is not just a sport, it’s a mode of daily transportation and most countries are set up with excellent bike paths and drivers expect to see cyclists on the road.
 The Eurovelo routes, which crisscross the continent, make it easy to move between the EU countries on safe routes with minimal gradient changes.
 The short distances between many of the towns in European countries means that you’ll never go long without a place to stop and rest or re-provision.

 Finally, Europe is an especially great place for cyclists of all ages.
 We did it with four kids, 5-11 at the time, and we ran into a man in Wittenberg, Germany who was 83 and cycling for three months on a self-supported tour, meaning he was carrying all his own gear, alone, having a blast.
 Regardless of age or ability, Europe is amazing by bike!